Mark E Smith was born on 5th March 1957. But let’s start where The Fall started – with the name.

 I remember having a conversation with him about his experiences touring in Europe.
 I think he liked Holland and Germany more than hot countries.

 “I do get homesick if go around a lot.
 I tend to get a lot of compression in my head.
 If it doesn’t rain for a week or two, my head starts to hurt.”

 My favourite Fall period is the very early 1980s around the time of Grotesque and Slates.
 But then one of the group’s finest songs Blindness dates from 2005.
-Whenever we have discussed the changing personnel in The Fall, Mark has always told me the latest is the best line-up yet.
-He doesn’t look backwards.
+Whenever we discussed the changing personnel in The Fall, Mark always told me the latest line-up was the best yet.
+He didn’t look backwards.

-I get the impression Mark recently has felt a little under siege as ex-members of The Fall have published memoirs.
-And no doubt he’s also irritated by the media’s distillation of him into a drunken northern curmudgeon.
+I got the impression Mark felt a little under siege when ex-members of The Fall published memoirs.
+And no doubt he was irritated by the media’s distillation of him into a drunken northern curmudgeon.

-He’s had a rollercoaster of a self-made life for sixty years.
-For forty of them he’s been an intense onstage performer and a songwriter who’s influenced countless groups from American alternative rock acts like Pavement and the Pixies to one of the hot young bands of 2017, Cabbage, who supported The Fall in Liverpool in January.
+He had a rollercoaster of a self-made life for more than sixty years.
+For forty of them he was an intense onstage performer and a songwriter who influenced countless groups from American alternative rock acts like Pavement and the Pixies to young bands like Cabbage.

 Goodbye, the one and only Mark Edward Smith.